stevej2608/dash-spa/README.md

 ![](docs/img/signin.png)

-**Dash/SPA** is a minimal template and component suite that allows you to build complex **[Dash]** based multi-page applications with ease.
-The demo application includes several well known Dash demos that have been pasted into the SPA framework to show how easy it is to transition to SPA. **Dash/SPA** can be installed from [pypi]
+**Dash/SPA** is a component and suite that allows you to build complex [Plotly/Dash] based multi-page applications with ease.
+The demo application includes several well known Dash demos that have been pasted into the SPA framework to show how easy it is to transition to SPA.

-    pip install dash-spa
+To appreciate what you can do with **Dash/SPA** take a look at [dash-flightdeck].

 ### Demo